 Our Ground Penetrating Radar Department

-Ground Penetrating Radar (GPR) introduces radio waves into the subject material using an antenna which can be handheld, cart or vehicle mounted and allows non-destructive analysis of structural and buried features.
-We combine pulse and stepped frequency antennas with GNSS or total station positioning to provide a complete solution to your site requirements.
+Ground Penetrating Radar (GPR) uses radio waves to image the below ground environment.
+GPR allows non-destructive analysis of structural and buried features.
+Using a range of different antenna technologies GPR can be handheld or deployed via push carts or vehicle mountings.
+Catsurveys combines pulse and stepped frequency antennas with GNSS or total station positioning to provide a complete solution to your site requirements.

 Our GPR Department offers a wide range of surveying and consultancy services to Local Authorities, Civil Engineering, Building Contractors, Major Utility Providers and the Aviation Industry.
 We carry out small to large scale surveys and can incorporate all data to produce models, reporting and achieve industry specifications.

-Our GPR application is used in conjunction with our EML Department.
-Both electromagnetic location and ground penetrating radar are used to detect each utility within the survey boundary.
+Catsurveys uses both EML and GPR as key technologies in delivering the highest quality underground utility surveys.
 Each detection method is recorded geospatially, and data compared against each other and existing utility records.
 By evaluating this data, a clearer understanding and parameters of confidence can be established.
-Primary focus is to fulfil M1P-M4P survey methods.
+The primary focus is to fulfil M1P-M4P survey methods.

 When considering the cutting, coring or drilling of concrete it is important to evaluate what may be hidden within the material.
 This most commonly consists of reinforcement, post tension cables and conduits.
 Damaging the internal structure of concrete can be costly to repair, have an impact on a project schedule and create safety hazards on site.